Introduction: Control 1 Servo Motor Using 1 Potentiometer (Humanoid Robot EP 01)

 I thought that it could be nice if I make a humanoid robot in this way.

-Anyway, in order to control this kind of robots, you need to make a motion set which takes a lot of time and energy like a stop motion animation.
+Anyway, in order to control this kind of robot, you need to make a motion set that takes a lot of time and energy like a stop motion animation.

 If it is controlled by using motion capturing, it will be easy and fun to play with it.

 The final goal for this project is to make two kinds of robots.